State and Local Sales Tax Rates, Midyear 2016

 - Sales tax rates differ by state, but sales tax bases also impact how much revenue is collected from a tax and how the tax affects the economy.

-In addition to state-level sales taxes, consumers face local-level sales taxes in 38 states as well.
+In addition to state-level sales taxes, consumers also face local sales taxes in 38 states.
 These rates can be substantial, so a state with a moderate statewide sales tax rate could actually have a very high combined state and local rate compared to other states.
-This report provides a population-weighted average of local sales taxes as of July 1, 2015 in an attempt to give a sense of the statutory local rate for each state.
-See Table 1 at the end of this Fiscal Fact for the full state-by-state listing of state and local sales tax rates.
+This report provides a population-weighted average of local sales taxes as of July 1, 2016, in an attempt to give a sense of the average local rate for each state.
+Table 1 provides a full state-by-state listing of state and local sales tax rates.

 The Role of Competition in Setting Sales Tax Rates